-The Chelsea Flower Show is one of the most anticipated annual events in the world of gardening – and it’s a bucket list item for anyone who’s interested in the remarkable possibilities of flora.
+The Chelsea Flower Show is one of the most anticipated annual events in the world of gardening – and it’s a bucket list item for anyone interested in the remarkable possibilities of flora.

 This London-based show is hosted by the Royal Horticultural Society (RHS) on the grounds of the Royal Hospital Chelsea.
 And ever since it debuted in 1913, it’s blossomed into a phenomenal festival celebrating everything that grows.